jackburridge/jwb/blog/2025/magic_of_the_callable_abstraction.rst

    ``"http.request"``

 :body:
-   taken directly from the value of the record, but must be an emtpy byte array if :py:obj:`None`
+   taken directly from the value of the record, but must be an empty byte array if :py:obj:`None`

 :more_body:
-   :py:obj:`False`, the record value is all of the body, so we indicate there will be no more
+   :py:obj:`False`, the record value is all of the body, so we indicate that there will be no more

 We can now connect to the Kafka broker, send a single message, and the application will be called.
 Great!
 So we've wrapped the application so it doesn't have to implement access to Kafka.